 Disperse 100 μL of neutralized collagen solution evenly using a pre-chilled 200 μL tip over the surface of a 3.5 cm dish set on ice.

 Incubate overnight under standard culture conditions (incubator with 5% CO2 at 37 °C).
-On the day of primary hepatocyte isolation, add 1 mL of pre-warmed (37 °C) DMEM to the first collagen layer.
-Allow the collagen to rehydrate for at least 1 h at 37 °C.
+On the day of primary hepatocyte isolation, add 1 mL of pre-warmed (37 °C) PBS to the first collagen layer.
+Allow the collagen to rehydrate for 2-3 h at 37 °C.

+3. Equipment set up

+Prepare all equipment as listed in Table of Materials and set up as shown in Figure 1.

 Surgical procedure

 Anesthetize the mouse by intramuscular injection of tiletamine (60 mg/kg of body weight), zolazepam (60 mg/kg), and xylazine (4.5 mg/kg).
+After several minutes, confirm proper anesthetization by the toe pinch.
+If animal does not respond to the pinch, proceed to 4.2.

 Place the anesthetized mouse on a dissection mat and tape the lower and upper extremities to fix the mouse in a supine position.
 Swab the abdomen with 70% ethanol and open the abdomen with a V-shape incision from the pubic area to front legs.
 Fold the skin over the chest to uncover the abdominal cavity.
 Place the dissecting mat under a dissecting microscope.